MartinDeanMoriarty/TransformerTraining/README.md

 --prepareData , script is used for preparing data from Minecraft environments, converting it into a format suitable for training :hugs: transformers.
 This includes steps like cleaning, tokenization, and other preprocessing tasks.

---verifyData , script verifies the prepared data to ensure that it meets the required quality standards before proceeding with model training.
+--verifyData , script verifies the prepared data to ensure that it meets the required standards before proceeding with model training.

 --train , script is used for training :hugs: transformer models using the processed data.
-It includes options for configuring various aspects of the training process, such as hyperparameters and optimization algorithms.

---evaluateModel , script evaluates the trained model's performance on a validation or test dataset to assess its effectiveness in handling specific tasks related to Minecraft environments.
+--evaluateModel , script evaluates the trained model's performance on a validation or test dataset to assess its effectiveness in handling specific tasks.

 ## Contributing